-Best Management Practices - Based on Water Quality guide 426(WQ426) published by the University of Missouri
+Best Management Practices - Based on Water Quality guide 426 (WQ426) published by the University of Missouri

 - a.
 Use best management practices when applying biosolids. - b.
 Biosolids cannot discharge from the land application site - c.
 Biosolid application is subject to the Missouri Department of Agriculture State Milk Board concerning grazing restrictions of lactating dairy cattle. - d.
 Biosolid application must be in accordance with section 4 of the Endangered Species Act. - e.
 Do not apply more than the agronomic rate of nitrogen needed. - f.
-The applicator must document the Plant Available Nitrogen (PAN) loadings, available nitrogen in the soil and crop removals unless the nitrogen content of the biosolids does not exceed 50,000 milligrams per kilogram of total nitrogen on a dry weight basis or biosolids application rate is less than two dry tons per acre per year. - i.
-PAN can be determined as follows and is in accordance with WQ426

-(Nitrate + nitrite nitrogen) + (organic nitrogen x 0.2) + (ammonia nitrogen x volatilization factor1).
+The applicator must document the Plant Available Nitrogen (PAN) loadings, available nitrogen in the soil, and crop removal when either of the following occurs: 1) When biosolids are greater than 50,000 mg/kg TN; or 2) When biosolids are land applied at an application rate greater than two dry tons per acre per year. - PAN can be determined as follows and is in accordance with WQ426 (Nitrate + nitrite nitrogen) + (organic nitrogen x 0.2) + (ammonia nitrogen x volatilization factor1).

-Volatilization factor is 0.7 for surface application and 1 for subsurface application.

-- g.
-Buffer zones are as follows: - 300 feet of a water supply well, sinkhole, lake, pond, water supply reservoir or water supply intake in a stream; - 300 feet of a losing stream, no discharge stream, stream stretches designated for whole body contact recreation, wild and scenic rivers, Ozark National Scenic Riverways or outstanding state resource waters as listed in the Water Quality Standards, 10 CSR 20-7.031: - iii.
+Volatilization factor is 0.7 for surface application and 1 for subsurface application. - g.
+Buffer zones are as follows: - i.
+300 feet of a water supply well, sinkhole, lake, pond, water supply reservoir or water supply intake in a stream; - 300 feet of a losing stream, no discharge stream, stream stretches designated for whole body contact recreation, wild and scenic rivers, Ozark National Scenic Riverways or outstanding state resource waters as listed in the Water Quality Standards, 10 CSR 20-7.031; - iii.
 150 feet if dwellings; - iv.
 100 feet of wetlands or permanent flowing streams; - v.
 50 feet of a property line or other waters of the state, including intermittent flowing streams. - h.
 Slope limitation for application sites are as follows; - i.
 A slope 0 to 6 percent has no rate limitation - ii.
 Applied to a slope 7 to 12 percent, the applicator may apply biosolids when soil conservation practices are used to meet the minimum erosion levels - iii.
-Slopes > 12, apply biosolids only when grass is vegetated and maintained with at least 80 percent ground cover at a rate of two dry tons per acre per year or less. - No biosolids may be land applied in an area that it is reasonably certain that pollutants will be transported into waters of the state. - j.
-Do not apply biosolids to sites with soil that is snow covered, frozen or saturated with liquid without prior approval by the department. - k.
+Slopes > 12 percent, apply biosolids only when grass is vegetated and maintained with at least 80 percent ground cover at a rate of two dry tons per acre per year or less. - No biosolids may be land applied in an area that it is reasonably certain that pollutants will be transported into waters of the state. - j.
+Do not apply biosolids to sites with soil that is snow covered, frozen or saturated with liquid without prior approval by the Department. - k.
 Biosolids / sludge applicators must keep detailed records up to five years.